Renewable Energies Technician (Co-op)

 SFTY-1047Renewable Energy Safety3

 Upon successful completion of this course, the student will acquire skills utilizing the methods and procedures to safely work in the wind power and solar photovoltaic power generation industries.
 Students will gain awareness of the mechanical and electrical hazards commonly associated with a renewable energy installation.
-Students will receive training in the appropriate use of fall arrest equipment and arc flash and arc blast personal protective equipment; Lock-Out Tag-Out procedures; WHIMIS fundamentals; and to safely work in confined spaces.
+Students will receive training in the appropriate use of fall arrest equipment and arc flash and arc blast personal protective equipment; Lock-Out Tag-Out procedures; WHIMIS and SDS fundamentals; and insight to safe working procedures in confined spaces.
 Students will also learn appropriate communication with team members while moving and hoisting equipment through hand signals and basic radio communication.
-The causes and results of workplace accidents and injuries including common adjunct activities such as safe driving will be reviewed.
+The causes and results of workplace accidents and injuries including common activities such as safe driving will be reviewed.

 SFTY-1069Safe Work Practices1